 As a manager, you want to build a team of dedicated and enthusiastic employees to work with you every day and help your business thrive.
-Unfortunately, it’s not always easy to find and keep the right people, especially since restaurant managers face some of the highest turnover rates across all industries.
+Unfortunately, it’s not always easy to find and keep the right people, especially since managers of hourly employees face some of the highest turnover rates across all industries.

 Finding the right employees can be a challenge.
 But how do you attract the right candidates when your competitors are trying to do the same?
 Here are 5 key things you can do to differentiate yourself from your competitors.